 ACI is something I like.
 The pricing structure is also much easier to understand.
 You spin up a container and pay for the CPU and memory usage while it runs.
 The intention I get with ACI is usually to spin up a container when you need to trigger a task or a job.
-Then the container is shut down once the job completes.
+Then, the container is shut down once the job is completed.
 For my use case, the container should run at all times.
 So, let’s check the numbers!

-Running a container with 1 GB of RAM, and one vCPU Core for 2,6 million seconds, adds up to 33.36€/$37.35.
-This is a bit more than double what I pay for running the same solution in AKS or Container Apps.
+Running a container with 1 GB of RAM and one vCPU Core for 2.6 million seconds adds up to 33.36€/$37.35.
+This is more than double what I pay for running the same solution in AKS or Container Apps.

 I’m surprised how cheap the enterprise-grade solutions are.
 At the same time, I’m a bit hesitant to start up an AKS instance just for a single container.
 I fear the amount of work required to maintain, monitor, and secure the environment is quite a bit.
 Container Apps seems like a winner here, as it’s much cheaper than ACI and more secure (on the surface, at least) than the Web App for Containers.